 Since it's one of my favorites, here's a version by Walter Clevenger & The Dairy Kings of Bobby's composition "Only When I Dream."

-Here's the original 1959 studio version by Sonny Curtis and the original Crickets doing “I Fought The Law."
+Here's the original 1959 studio version by Sonny Curtis and the original Crickets set to a great crime video!
+“I Fought The Law."

 Here’s an interesting short about the life of Bobby Fuller.
 Check it out!!